CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 With that warning out of the way, **unified LTO** is .
 As I understand it, [the proposal](https://convolv.es/guides/lto/) came about to deal with.
 Some projects might, after all, see merit in using full LTO in some places, thin LTO in others.

+The use case here is, a programmer might want to squeeze every drop of performance out of their core project, but be fine with the coarser nature of LTO for internal tools, unit tests. *etc.*

 **Clang flags** `-funified-lto`

 ### Fat LTO

+Take it one step further, even.
+In a bid to cut down build times, you might think to disable LTO in some areas altogether.
+The challenge here is again one of formatting.
+Because LTO passes bitcode to the linker where a traditional build would pass native object files, **fat LTO** simply builds both, for every source, and

+Under LTO, LLVM bitcode is delivered

+*Fat LTO* takes this principle one step further.

 Take it one step further, even: if you can defer , .
 This is, again, useful